 - Malone has important, unique partnerships with local schools in Stark County — some courses are actually taught by Malone professors but within the walls of a public school.

-- The School of Education is accredited by the Council for the Accreditation of Educator Preparation (CAEP), the standard of excellence in teacher pedagogy.
+- Malone earned the prestigious CAEP (Council for the Accreditation of Educator Preparation) accreditation — the standard of excellence in the teacher preparation.

 - We emphasize using the latest technology in your classroom — and will make sure you're comfortable with it before you graduate!